andyinabox/amddotcom/content/BioMD.md

-I’m a creative person with many different passions, projects, and hobbies.
+I’m a media artist and programmer based in Barcelona.
 I help build the software at [Lighter](https://www.lighterculture.com/), and spend a lot of my spare time on my bicycle.
-I live in Barcelona.